sologenic/solodex/README.md

 If you already have a token, set it right after initializing the instance and you won't need to run the `signIn` method.

 ### Events

+The events return the identifier of the Transaction for the last action received from the SOLODEX app.
+With the exception of "signed" event, which returns data of the signed transaction

 ```js
 soloDEX.on("opened", (identifier) => {